App-Dev-3/Superwise/Frontend/README.md

 4. **Environment Variables:**

 Copy the `.env.example` to an `.env` file in the root directory and ensure all the environment variables are set correctly.
-You can reach out to the admin for the secret keys.
+Refer to the README file in the root directory of this repository if you are unsure about the environment variables.

 5. **Run the application**
 ```bash